Cast iron: History

-The technology of cast iron was transferred to the West from China.
-Al-Qazvini in the 13th century and other travellers subsequently noted an iron industry in the Alburz Mountains to the south of the Caspian Sea.
-This is close to the silk route, thus the use of cast-iron technology being derived from China is conceivable.
-Upon its introduction to the West in the 15th century it was used for cannon and shot.
-Henry VIII (reigned 1509–1547) initiated the casting of cannon in England.
-Soon, English iron workers using blast furnaces developed the technique of producing cast-iron cannons, which, while heavier than the prevailing bronze cannons, were much cheaper and enabled England to arm her navy better.

-Cast-iron pots were made at many English blast furnaces at the time.
+Compared to bloomery iron, China's development of the blast furnace significantly increased iron production capacity.
+Combined with subsequent decarburization and Fining processes, this enabled mass production for implements such as agricultural tools in cast iron, while decarburization processes such as fining converted cast iron into wrought iron which was were preferred for weapons.

+Whether the European blast furnaces that appeared in Sweden, Germany, and Italy in the 12th and 13th centuries developed independently or ultimately derived from earlier Chinese technology remains uncertain.
+Both possibilities have been proposed, but direct evidence demonstrating transmission across Eurasia is lacking.

 In 1707, Abraham Darby patented a new method of making pots (and kettles) thinner and hence cheaper than those made by traditional methods.
 This meant that his Coalbrookdale furnaces became dominant as suppliers of pots, an activity in which they were joined in the 1720s and 1730s by a small number of other coke-fired blast furnaces.

 Application of the steam engine to power blast bellows (indirectly by pumping water to a waterwheel) in Britain, beginning in 1743 and increasing in the 1750s, was a key factor in increasing the production of cast iron, which surged in the following decades.
 In addition to overcoming the limitation on water power, the steam-pumped-water powered blast gave higher furnace temperatures which allowed the use of higher lime ratios, enabling the conversion from charcoal (supplies of wood for which were inadequate) to coke.

 The ironmasters of the Weald continued producing cast irons until the 1760s, and armament was one of the main uses of irons after the Restoration.